authgear/authgear-server/docs/specs/access-control.md

 The user on web UI has no access to Custom Attributes yet.
 In the future we could let the developer to declare which custom attributes are readable / writable by the user on web UI.
+However, this access control is more like a visibility configuration.
+It is because it could happen that the custom attribute is not readable by the user on the web UI, but the attribute is mapped to claims.
+So the attribute is indirectly readable.

 > This could be implemented by letting the developer to declare access control in the [Custom Attributes JSON schema](./user-model.md#custom-attributes-validation).